Bauer Media Audio UK: CE Digital

 Bauer and Global Radio jointly own CE Digital Ltd, each holding 50% of the venture.
 The CE operation was established by Emap in partnership with the Capital Radio Group, which through mergers subsequently became part of GCap Media and later Global Radio.
-The 'CE' multiplexes take their name from the initials of Capital and Emap, and have not been renamed despite the identity changes of both operators.
+The 'CE' multiplexes take their name from the initials of Capital and E'map, and have not been renamed despite the identity changes of both operators.

 CE Digital operate the following DAB multiplexes: